 Singapore may be a sparkling city but let’s not forget there once was jungle everywhere and plenty of wild animals still live in this city!
 We have spotted wild crocodiles, monitor lizards, hornbills and our favourites – otters – which are such a delight to watch.
 Oh and there are snakes, too.
 Read here for the best places to look for these animals in the wild.

-25. Hire bikes and ride all (or part of) East Coast Park
+26. Hire bikes and ride around East Coast Park

 26. Take an evening spin on the Singapore Flyer

-Pick one up in front of the Grand Copthorne Waterfront Hotel at Robertson Quay and get off at the Promenade in front of the Singapore Flyer.
+Pick up a water taxi in front of the Grand Copthorne Waterfront Hotel at Robertson Quay and get off at the Promenade in front of the Singapore Flyer.
 Bring the scooters so the kids can scoot all the way back to Clarke Quay for a well-earned drink (for all of you!).

 28. Go wakeboarding at Singapore Wake Park

-Sporty kids as young as 6 and teens alike will love Singapore’s first and only cable-ski park.
-Get pulled along East Coast lagoon by a suspended motorised cables – instructors are on hand to help.
+Sporty kids as young as six and teens alike will love Singapore’s first and only cable-ski wake park.
+Get pulled along East Coast lagoon by suspended motorised cables – instructors are on hand to help.
 If this group of first timers can do it, anyone can!

 29. Check out the Live Turtle and Tortoise Museum